 Businesses around the globe will look to simplify their payment tech stack.
 Managing multiple payment processors, payment gateways, and even just trying to understand online payment processing can be challenging especially if your business is just starting out.
 Throw in the complexities of maintaining global sales tax/VAT compliance into the mix and you might start to feel a bit overwhelmed.

-Instead of investing time into improving their product or service, digital businesses suddenly find themselves sinking valuable resources into managing payouts, billing, and collecting & remitting taxes.
-Luckily all-in-one ecommerce platforms, like FastSpring, seek to remedy this problem by acting as your Merchant of Record and providing a broad range of ecommerce payments features to simplify online payments for your digital business.
+Instead of investing time into improving their product or service, software companies suddenly find themselves sinking valuable resources into managing payouts, billing, and collecting & remitting taxes.
+Luckily all-in-one ecommerce platforms, like FastSpring, seek to remedy this problem by acting as your Merchant of Record and providing a broad range of ecommerce payment features to simplify online payments for your digital business.

-3. Data security becomes an even larger focus.
+3. Data privacy becomes an even larger focus.

 Your digital business isn’t the only one taking notice of the influx of shoppers transacting online.
 Cybercriminals also want in on the action too!
 Make sure your business is taking steps to protect your customer’s data and security by ensuring that your website is compliant with the necessary PCI-DSS and data privacy standards.